Involutive Brauer groups and Poincar\'e rings: Introduction

-To motivate our approach, recall that Toën and Antieau--Gepner \cites{MR3190610,MR2957304} posed a variant of the Br = Br' question and proved that equality holds: This variation replaces $ \mathrm{Br}(X) $ with invertible $ \mathcal{O}_X $-linear categories satisfying certain compact generation hypotheses.
-Any class $ \alpha \in H^2_{\mathrm{\acute{e}t}}(X; \mathbb{G}_m) $ gives rise to such a category by taking a derived version of the categories of twisted sheaves considered by C\u ald\u araru and Lieblich \cites{MR1887894}{MR2579390}.
-For simplicity, consider $ \lambda = \id $.
+This work extends To\"en and Antieau--Gepner's program to the involutive setting.
+For simplicity, let $ \lambda = \id $.
 A key technique used to study Azumaya algebras with involution is to replace the involution $\sigma:\mathcal{A}\to \mathcal{A}^{\op}$ with the associated trace bilinear form $\mathcal{A}\otimes \mathcal{A}\to \mathcal{O}_X$, $a\otimes b\mapsto \mathrm{Tr}(a\sigma(b))$.
-This suggests that to extend the work of To\"en and Antieau-Gepner to the involutive setting, one should work with derived categories equipped with the data of `allowable quadratic forms.'
+We work with derived categories equipped with the data of `allowable quadratic forms.'
 Such a theory of form data on higher categories has recently been developed by Lurie and Calmès--Dotto--Harpaz--Hebestreit--Land--Moi--Nardin--Nikolaus--Steimle under the name of \emph{Poincaré $ \infty $-categories}, see \cites{CDHHLMNNSI,Lurie_Ltheory_notes}.

 We define a category of algebras which we refer to as \emph{Poincar\'e rings} $\mathrm{CAlg}^\mathrm{p}$ (Definition~\ref{definition:poincare_ring_spectrum}).
 A Poincaré ring $ R $ has an underlying ring with involution $ R^e $; roughly, a lift of $ R^e $ to $ \CAlgp $ is the minimal algebraic structure needed to both specify $\lambda$-symmetric bilinear forms on objects of $ \Mod_{R^e}^\omega $ and be able to tensor such bilinear forms together (Theorem \ref{thm:calgp_to_poincare_cat}).
 In this more general setting, we prove the following results. \begin{theorem}~ There are functors